electron/electronjs.org-old/data/blog/webview2.md

 Even though Electron and WebView2 have a similar process models, their underlying IPC implementation is different.
-Communicating between JavaScript and C++ or C# requires [marshalling](https://en.wikipedia.org/wiki/Marshalling_(computer_science)), most commonly into a JSON string.
-This is an expensive operation and IPC bottlenecks can negatively impact performance.
+Communicating between JavaScript and C++ or C# requires [marshalling](https://en.wikipedia.org/wiki/Marshalling_(computer_science)), most commonly to a JSON string.
+JSON serialization/parsing is an expensive operation and IPC-bottlenecks can negatively impact performance.
+Starting with Edge 93, WV2 will use [CBOR](https://en.wikipedia.org/wiki/CBOR) for network events.

 When sending JavaScript objects between Electron's main and renderer process, Electron will use [the structured clone algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm) which is [significantly faster](https://github.com/crossplatform-dev/xplat-challenges/blob/main/results.md#ipc) even when using context isolation for increased security.